koynoyno/chinesetab/README.md

 ## What are the features?

-📚 Old and New HSK (2021) dictionaries
+📚 Standard and New HSK (2021) dictionaries

 🀄 Simplified and traditional characters